tournesol-app/tournesol/backend/README.md

 * Once you have created your API key, put it into `YOUTUBE_API_KEY` environment variable (`export YOUTUBE_API_KEY=xxx`)

 * Then go to https://console.cloud.google.com/apis/credentials/consent, and add a user test (typicaly your gmail account)

+# Testing

+In order to ease your testing and debug time, use pytest : `pytest` Moreover, you can run the following command to have a complete recap in a html document for each test:
+`pytest --html=report.html --self-contained-html`